OCA/management-system/mgmtsystem_manual/README.rst

 To use this module, you need to:

 * go to Management Systems > Documentation > Manuals
-* Create a new page base on existing templates or create your own templates.
+* Create a new page based on existing templates or create your own templates.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot